 The Ohio State University's Department of Political Science provides the opportunity to launch your career at a department that places graduate students at the top institutions in the world and become a part of a community of students, educators and scholars.
 It has a distinguished and diverse faculty who are strongly committed to working closely with graduate students; bright and dedicated graduate students, who typically receive full financial support to pursue their degrees; and a program that combines five traditional disciplinary focus fields with an array of innovative departmental specializations.
-In March 2017, U.S. News & World Report ranked the department 15th overall, 8th in International Relations, 14th in American Politics, and 11th in Political Methodology.
+In March 2022, U.S. News & World Report ranked the department 17th overall, 12th in International Relations, 11th in American Politics, 20th in Comparative Politics and 13th in Political Methodology.